→ Upcoming Keynote Event - Introducing Lansweeper's 2023 Spring Release: 'Duvel' - Learn More

 Susan_A

-There are two main ways to log into Cloud: using a login/password created in Cloud itself or using SSO.
+There are two main ways to log into your Lansweeper Site: using a login/password created in Lansweeper Sites itself or using SSO.

-Cloud supports both OpenID Connect (OIDC) and SAML for setting up SSO.
-Any identity provider (IdP) that supports at least one of these options is a suitable candidate for use with Cloud.
-Azure Active Directory, Google and Okta are just a few examples of identity providers that you can log into Cloud with.
+Lansweeper Sites supports both OpenID Connect (OIDC) and SAML for setting up SSO.
+Any identity provider (IdP) that supports at least one of these options is a suitable candidate for use with Sites.
+Azure Active Directory, Google and Okta are just a few examples of identity providers that you can use to log into your site.
 SSO can be set up quickly and easily, as explained in the below steps.

 cloud-sso-menu.jpg

-Conversely, you'll also need to take some of the info provided in the Cloud popup and input it in your IdP configuration.
+1. You'll need to take some of the info provided in the pop-up and input it in your IdP configuration.
 The location to input the necessary info for the SSO connection will differ depending on the IdP you are using.

-Only Azure AD and Okta are currently supported by the Lansweeper Support team.
-We have linked setup instructions for Azure AD and Okta, but there are many more identity providers you can use.
+Only Azure AD and Okta are currently supported by the Lansweeper Support team, but there are many more identity providers you can use.

 Consult the website and documentation of your specific identity provider (IdP) for up-to-date instructions on how to configure SAML or OIDC in that IdP.
-For SAML, make sure the certificate you're providing in the Cloud SSO popup is a Base64-encoded CER or PEM.
+For SAML, make sure the certificate you're providing in the SSO pop-up is a Base64-encoded CER or PEM.

-Cloud's underlying SSO login process requires a user to have an email address and for that email address to be verified.
-In the attribute setup of your SSO connection on the IdP side, make sure your IdP is configured to send both the user's email and an email_verified attribute to Cloud.
+2. In the attribute setup of your SSO connection on the IdP side, make sure your IdP is configured to send both the user's email and an email_verified attribute to the Site.

 Our knowledge base contains more specific attribute setup instructions for Azure AD and Okta, but the process is similar for other identity providers.

 Do not skip this step.
-Adding these attributes is important as they are required by Cloud's underlying SSO login process.
+Adding these attributes is important as it's required by Lansweeper Site's underlying SSO login process that a user has an email address, and for that email address to be verified.

 cloud-sso-add-domain-url.jpg